 Situated in the Kullu district of Himachal Pradesh, TIrthan Valley is an awesome travel destination for all the adventure buffs out there.
 Lying about 3 km away from the entrance of the Great Himalayan National Park, a trip to Tirthan Valley introduces you to the enriching ultimate beauty of nature comprising sky-touching Himalayan peaks, organic scent of the soil flowing along with the crisp winds, apple orchards, vast sky and so much more.

-1. River Crossing.
 This is one of the best places to visit in Tirthan Valley.
 Considered as one of the most adventurous spots for those who crave that adrenaline rush, River Crossing is all about overcoming your fears.
-For this activity, a person is tied to a safety harness and then is made to slide from one point of the river to the other as the water splashes, gushes and writhes several feet beneath the person.
+For this activity, a person is tied to a safety harness and then is made to slide from one point of the river to the other as the water splashes, gushes, and writhes several feet beneath the person.

-4. Trout Fishing.
-The Tirthan River is a great source of Trout fishes.
-Filled with brown and rainbow trouts, this river has become one of the favourite places for all those who love to indulge their time in angling.
+The Tirthan River is a great source of Trout fish.
+Filled with brown and rainbow trouts, this river has become one of the favorite places for all those who love to indulge their time in angling.

-To reach Tirthan Valley, you will need to cover a total distance of about 494, 1,901, 543, 2,654 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To reach Tirthan Valley in Himachal Pradesh, you will need to cover a total distance of about 494, 1,901, 543, 2,654 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the details on how you can reach Tirthan Valley.

-By Road.
-You can take state-run buses, or private buses which are frequently available to and fro this place.
-As the roadways are well structured and maintained towards Himachal, you can also consider booking a taxi or travelling via your own vehicle here.
+You can take state-run buses or private buses which are frequently available to and fro this place.
+As the roadways are well structured and maintained towards Himachal, you can also consider booking a taxi or traveling via your own vehicle here.